junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-03-18-Calculus-3-worksheet-2.md

        }};

     var data = {
-      "prompt": `\
+      "prompt": `
-Decide whether a student\'s response is correct.
+Decide whether a student\'s response is essentially correct.

+The followings are correct answers :
-Correct answer : "the only critical points to the surface that we are given are those who have gradient 0"\
+* The critical points on the surface are those who have gradient 0
+* Because we want to find extreme points and in this cases they have gradient 0
+* Because extreme value are critical points of a surface, we set gradient equal to zero vector to find critical points
+* Because we want to find critical points

+The followings are not accepted answer:
+* Because we want to find extreme points
+* Because we want to find minimal points

 student:` + answer + `

 Is correct:`,
       "temperature": 0,
       "max_tokens": 60,